 And then one day, you turn around, and he's graduating from college, and coming out with you to the bars, and begging you to introduce him to your attractive and smart friend.
 Or in his words at the time, "Come on!
 She's hot, and you've already got a girlfriend."

 Truth be told, other friends had asked me to introduce them to Julie before, and I'd often dodge the task, if only because I knew Julie to be a genuine catch, and I wanted to make sure I set her up with the right person.
 So when Jason asked me, I admit, I procrastinated some.
 But fortunately, Jason isn't one to wait around.
 One day, I was surprised to see them deep in conversation, and they both had this spark about them that I'd never seen before.

+So I may be the older and wiser brother, but in this case, Jason was the smart one because he didn't let a procrastinator get in his way.
 And I'm so happy he didn't, because Jason and Julie truly bring out the best in each other, encouraging each other's curiosities, supporting each other through the tough times, and cheering each other on always.

 Now, if you'll all join me in raising a glass to our happy couple, Jason and Julie.
 May the joys you share today be the beginning of a lifetime of great happiness and fulfillment.
-Congratulations.
+Congratulations!

 Tips for Success

 The key to a successful best man's speech is to stick to tried and true conventions.
 A little humor, a little friendly ribbing, a fond memory, a positive thought for now and the future.
 A wedding is not the time for improvisation or edgy performances!

 - Be yourself.
 No matter your speech style, as long as you speak from the heart, and keep it simple and personal, your best man speech will go perfectly.
 While you should be yourself, you should be your best self.